PranavSK/appcraft-astro/src/content/slide/sample.md

 ---
-description: This is the second sample slide.
+{ 'description': 'This is the second sample slide.', 'title': 'Second Sample' }
-title: Second Sample
 ---

 {% slide %}